martino449/I_Vermicelli_collection/README.md

 Be cautious of running untrusted scripts or programs, especially those promising free or otherwise too-good-to-be-true benefits.

-Including a disclaimer in the README file is a good practice, but it does not fully absolve you of legal responsibility.
-The effectiveness of a disclaimer depends on several factors, including jurisdiction, the nature of the script, and how it is used.
-Here's an improved version of your disclaimer:

 # Disclaimer
 ## IMPORTANT NOTICE